 (In English, email me for Swedish or French versions.)

 HANS OLDING QUARTET has toured and played Northern Europe since the start in 2001.
 The group consists of four of its generation’s most hard working musicians in Sweden.
 During the years together they’ve developed a modern, acoustic sound with strong original compositions as a springboard to further improvisations.
-The Quartet received very good press for their debut album ”NO SPACE” (El Dingo/Plugged MD) where new music is mixed with the repertoire that the group has gathered throughout the years.
+The Quartet received very good press for their debut album ”NO SPACE” (El Dingo/Border) where new music is mixed with the repertoire that the group has gathered throughout the years.
 The follow up “NO PLACE LIKE HOME” was released in February 2011.
 In 2010 and 2014 they made an acclaimed tours in Spain.
 Melodic, hard swinging, contemporary jazz with one foot in the tradition, the other in our time and with the aim steadily fixed into the future!